rurounijones/yarder/README.md

 JSON they can be read by other software).
 The JSON will contain the same information as can be found in the default rails logging output.

+Yarder has only been tested against Rails 3.2.8 on Ruby 1.9.3 and JRuby running in 1.9 mode.

 ## Installation

 Add this line to your Rails application's Gemfile: